How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-All pesticide applicators (and those that supervise them) must be certified at the state level.
-The United States Environmental Protection Agency (EPA) sets minimum standards of competency, but all pesticide applicators working in the state of Texas must be licensed via the necessary state regulatory agencies.
+The United States Environmental Protection Agency (EPA) sets minimum standards of competency for pesticide applicators, but licensure is handled at the state level.
+All pesticide applicators and their supervisors in Texas must be licensed through the proper state regulatory agencies.

 -